DavidTBelen/omega-condition-number/README.md

 The folders are organized according to the numerics in the different sections of the paper:

+> "Smoothing of Eigenvalues" is for Section 2.2.1.
+>
 > "Error Analysis Test" is for Section 2.2.2.
 >
 > "Numerical evaluation of omega" is for Section 2.3.